ilmaan/FastAPI-Book-CRUD/Readme.md

 - Access real-time book updates at `/booksdisplay`.
 - WebSocket endpoint available at `/ws` for receiving real-time messages.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

 ## Contact

-For questions or support, please contact [your-email@example.com].
+For questions or support, please contact [ilmaanzia@gmail.com].